Washington State Minimum Wage

 Washington Student Minimum Wage

 This hourly rate is for any hours worked up to 20 hours per week.
-As a student employee, once you surpass 20 hours per week, you will be eligible to be paid the Washington state minimum wage rate of $15.74 per hour.
+As a student employee, once you surpass 20 hours per week, you will be eligible for the Washington state minimum wage rate of $16.28 per hour.

 Being a student can be financially challenging, leading many students to pick up part-time jobs to make extra money while studying.
 Despite a student minimum wage rate, many Washington employers will not necessarily follow it and pay you equal to or more than the statewide minimum wage.